Your Guide to the 2019 Jefferson Dad Vail Regatta

 Race Schedule & Results: Race results can be found on www.dadvail.org or by downloading the Dad Vail Regatta app which can be found in the App store for IOS and Android devices.

-Where to watch: Best place to watch is at the finish line grandstand but you can also view the races along the banks of the Schuykill River throughout the 2,000-meter course.
+Where to watch: Best place to watch is at the finish line grandstand but you can also view the races along the banks of the Schuylkill River throughout the 2,000-meter course.
 If cannot make the event all the races will be streamed at www.dadvail.org.

-Transportation: Shuttle bus service is available to and from the race course on Kelly Drive from 6:00AM until 7:00PM on both Friday and Saturday.
-This service is free of charge and will pick up from, and return spectators to, the remote parking lots as well as the Philadelphia Art Museum.
+Transportation: Free Shuttle bus service is available to and from the race course on Kelly Drive from 6:00AM until 7:00PM on both Friday and Saturday.
+This service is free of charge and will pick up from, and return spectators to, the event parking lots as well as the Philadelphia Art Museum.
 The Art Museum, a short walk from downtown Philadelphia, is also accessed by SEPTA Routes 32 and 38, and is near historic Boathouse Row.

-If you drive, plan on parking your vehicle in the remote lots provided in historic Fairmount Park.
+If you drive, plan on parking your vehicle in the event lots provided in historic Fairmount Park.
 To access parking, follow the directions to Kelly Drive elsewhere on this site.
 Once on Kelly Drive, there will be signs posted to the remote parking areas.
 Shuttle buses will pick you up in the parking areas.
 You will be minutes from the race course and Rower’s Village.

 If you walk from Center City or take public transportation (Septa Routes 32 and 38), shuttle buses will pick you up at 25th Street and Kelly Drive (gold equestrian statue of St. Joan of Arc).
 Walking from Center City, go to the right (north) of the Art Museum.
 Don’t forget to stop at the Rocky Statue or run up the Art Museum steps like Rocky.
 Proceed another block along Kelly Drive to 25th Street (gold equestrian statue of St. Joan of Arc).
 Once on the bus, after passing historic Boathouse Row, you can get off at Rower’s Village and then walk approximately ½ mile to the finish line or stay on the bus, proceed through the parking areas and get off at the Canoe Club (mid race), the 500 meter mark (final quarter) or the finish line.